Login

 • Review at 48-72hr – if no improvement, or concerned about abscess formation, contact same-day paediatric first on-call.

-• Review at 2 weeks – if lump has resolved, reassure and provide patient information.
+• Review at the end of the antibiotic course – if lump has resolved, reassure and provide patient information.
 If it is persistent, arrange neck ultrasound.

 No signs of infection:

-• Lump less than 2 cm : Reassure and provide patient information.
+• Lump <2 cm : Reassure and provide patient information.
 Consider re-review of nodes between 1.5cm-2cm and discuss if enlarging or any worrying features.

 • Resolved – reassure and provide patient information.
 Small, morphologically normal lymph nodes may persist and remain palpable for many months due to a lack of subcutaneous fat, superficial site and relative size of the neck.

-• Greater than 2cm in absence of red flag features – arrange neck ultrasound.
+• > 2cm in absence of red flag features – arrange neck ultrasound.

 • Persistent with red flag features – consider blood tests and initiate early discussion/referral with the Paediatric Consultant on-call.